jepylp/PyResSim/README.md

 	time.include stores the time information in the same way as the eclipse file rock_types.csv is the permeability and porosity of the rock types that can be selected during a simulation run standard_cases contains cases that should be included as generation zero

+Example run "python pyResGen.py -m test1 -g 3 -p 4 -r 0.05 -t 5 -d 2 -n 0.1"

+3 generations per objective function (3 for to find history match, 3 to find NPV extremes) 4 pairings per generation
+5% chance for mutation
+5 top individuals tracked
+2 genes must be different to be included in the top individual list 10% discount rate used for NPV